SmitPurohit/FirebaseJSChat/README.md

 Access the chat by going to https://presidential-29357.web.app/

-The chat currently has 3 chat rooms, with a future plan of either more rooms created by me, or the option to create rooms by users
+The chat currently has 3 chat rooms, with the ability to add chat rooms, which is currently broken.
+Messages sent by the user are now in blue text, while other messages are in black text.

 Using the chat is simple: